 Bitter Leaf Soup – From birth, I’ve always hated this soup properly because of the name and you know as a child, no one loves anything bitter but the sight and aroma were always captivating during preparation.
 I made up my mind to at least taste the soup after one of the longer throats.

 Thanks be to God that my longer throat never failed me, and I’ve been eating it since that day.
 What a great testimony for a soup.
-The leaves are never used like that because if it’s bitter taste and if your soup is bitter, you are termed a bad chef.
+The leaves are never used like that because if it’s a bitter taste and if your soup is bitter, you are termed a bad chef.
 They are washed several times like clothes to remove the bitter taste in form of a foam until the water is flawless and the leaves have no taste of bitterness.

 Ingredients used for Making Bitter Leaf Soup